INITIALLY, THIS ARTICLE WAS WRITTEN FROM A CLIENT PERSPECTIVE.

-Let’s take a look at how to analyse a SEO services pitch from potential client perspective.
+Let’s take a look at how to analyze SEO services pitch from a potential client perspective.

-Are offered services address your project or a specific situation on your project?
+Are offered service addresses your project or a specific situation on your project?

 There is a great life hack on how to analyze this quickly.
-Read the offer replacing your project with any other (even from a different business area) and if this commercial offer still makes sense, it is just standard SEO proposal template not created by a live human.
+Read the offer replacing your project with any other (even from a different business area), and if this commercial offer still makes sense, it is just a standard SEO proposal template not created by a live human.

 Meaningful commercial offers must contain solutions for your problems and your specific tasks.
-Basically, your future contractor should already know what to do with your project.
-That’s why a SEO proposal must feature at least this:
+Your future contractor should already know what to do with your project.
+That’s why SEO proposal must feature at least this:

 - The main problems of your website should be briefly outlined (website audit);